kwanyinlai/weather-map/README.md

     - As a user, I want an information panel to pop up when I zoom in close enough to a specific city (or landmark), displaying the temperature and-or other forecasted weather at the location.
     - As a user, I want to freely switch between multiple weather overlays (such as temperature, cloud cover, and air pressure) on the map and change the base map.
     - As a user, I want to be able to navigate backwards and forwards in time using a slider, accompanied by a play button which will automatically move the time slider across this time scale.
-    - As a user, I want to check the weather conditions around me by being able to zoom in/out on the map, or pan around the map to look at a specific location.(JunXi Huang)
+    - As a user, I want to check the weather conditions around me by being able to zoom in/out on the map, or pan around the map to look at a specific location.(Junxi Huang)
-    - As a user, I want to search the location I want to check the weather condition of that location by using a search bar, And the map will automatically switch to the location after I clicked the result location.(JunXi Huang)
+    - As a user, I want to search the location I want to check the weather condition of that location by using a search bar, And the map will automatically switch to the location after I clicked the result location.(Junxi Huang)
 - API Information:
     - https://thunderforest.com/: This api is used by the JMapViewer module to display the maps.
 The default map type (Mapnik) does not require an API key, while the other options require one, avalible for free.